GENERAL PURPOSE

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-- Bachelor’s degree or equivalent in Social Work, Social Sciences, or Industry related field preferred.
+- Bachelor’s degree or equivalent in Social Work, Social Sciences, or Industry industry-related field, or equivalent amount of experience and training.

-- Requires 5 years of experience in domestic violence issues & families in crisis, or any combination of education, experience, and training which provides the desired knowledge, skills, and abilities.
+- Requires 3-5 years of experience working with individuals and families in crisis, or any combination of education, experience, and training that provides the desired knowledge, skills, and abilities.

-- Working knowledge of community resources & services available to clients.
+- Must have good knowledge of community resources and services available.

 - Outstanding interpersonal relationship building and employee coaching skills.